HazyResearch/ThunderKittens/examples/attn/README.md

 ## Performance Measurement

-To measure the approximate performance of the implementations:
+To measure the approximate performance of the implementations (ATTN_D = 64, 128 supported for inference, ATTN_D = 64 supported for training):

 - For inference:
   ```bash